egnor/pivid/README.md

 [DMA buffers](https://en.wikipedia.org/wiki/Direct_Rendering_Manager#DMA_Buffer_Sharing_and_PRIME)
 for zero-copy decoding, buffering, compositing and display.

+Pivid is open source, available under the [MIT license](LICENSE.md).

+### Limitations

+Unlike apps like [VLC](https://www.videolan.org/vlc/) or [Kodi](https://kodi.tv), Pivid has no user interface and is only useful driven by other software.

+Pivid requires exclusive use of display hardware and does not run in a window (the desktop must be shut down).

-Pivid is "early alpha" status and you are invited to [contact the author](https://github.com/egnor) if you're planning to use it seriously.
-Pivid currently has no audio support, which is an obvious limitation and likely area of upcoming work.
+Pivid currently has no audio support (a likely area of upcoming work).

-Pivid is available under the [MIT license](LICENSE.md).
+Pivid is "early alpha" status.
+[The author](https://github.com/egnor) is excited to hear from you if you're planning to use it seriously!

 Next: [Building and running Pivid](doc/running.md)